-We're developing a new Local Plan in line with the publication of the National Planning Policy Framework (2012), which will eventually replace the current document.
+We're developing a new Local Plan in line with the publication of the National Planning Policy Framework (NPPF).

 Find out about:

-- progress on the new Local Plan - including stages of document preparation, correspondence with government and links to relevant meetings
+- progress on the new Local Plan prior to Submission - including stages of document preparation, correspondence with government and links to relevant meetings

-- previous consultations on the new Local Plan - including responses to date
+- previous consultations on the new Local Plan - including responses made to date: